soarlab/soarlab.github.io/_publications/2018_ifm_dhlr.md

 meaningful sequences of constructor+method invocations that create rich heap structures, and we in turn further explore these sequences using dynamic symbolic execution.
-We implement this approach in a tool called JDoop, which we augment with several parameters for fine-tuning its heuristics; such “knobs” allow for a detailed exploration of the various trade-offs that the proposed integration offers.
+We implement this approach in a tool called JDoop, which we augment with several parameters for fine-tuning its heuristics; such knobs allow for a detailed exploration of the various trade-offs that the proposed integration offers.
 </p>"